Making the Quota Summary:

 Abruptly, she grabbed her jacket and headed for the door, unwilling to spend another minute in the seedy apartment.
 The diner on the corner sold passable burgers – if the alleged meat contents weren’t examined too closely - and if she wasn’t going to faint from hunger, Cordelia decided she needed something solid in her growling stomach.
 The cost of one pathetic burger might be the difference between a place to stay and eviction, but she was rapidly heading for the past caring stage.

 With an effort, Cordelia reminded herself that she couldn’t allow herself to give up.
 After facing the worst Sunnyhell had to throw at her, she could deal with a little adversity – even if the change in her fortunes had been dramatic.
 In short order, the brunette had gone from Sunnydale High’s richest and most popular girl, to Xander Harris’ cast-off and the unwanted daughter of a fugitive from the IRS.
 Part of her wanted to blame Buffy and the Scoobies.
 After all, before her bottle-blonde nemesis arrived in Sunnydale, Cordelia’s life had been one of carefree – and danger-free – popularity, power and wealth.
-However, deep down she knew her father’s greed was to blame for her current predicament and no one else.
+However, that wasn't really fair.
+Amazingly enough, Buffy and her had actually become something approaching friends over the Summer vacation and she knew her father’s greed was to blame for her current predicament and no one else.

 Well, perhaps it was mainly her father’s fault.
 On the other hand, it had to be acknowledged that her own naivety – in actually believing she could turn into a Hollywood starlet overnight – might have had a teensy weensy part to play.
 But only slightly, Cordelia decided, kicking a can along the rain-dampened sidewalk.